Home Inspection FAQ's:

 2. My sales contract has certain requirements for the home inspector, do you meet them?
 RETURN TO TOP

 Yes, most likely we do.
 We are ICC certified Residential Combination Inspectors.
 We are certified members of both the Georgia Association of Home Inspectors (GAHI) and the American Society of Home Inspectors (ASHI).
-We carry $500,000.00 in General Liability and Errors and Omissions insurance (Please note, most builders accept this coverage even though your contract with them might ask for higher limits).
+We carry $1,000,000.00 in General Liability and Errors and Omissions insurance.
 We work full time and have a current business license.

 Around 2007, the CABO (Council of American Building Officials) "One and Two Family Dwelling Inspector" certification was replaced with the International Code Council’s (ICC) "Residential Combination Inspector" code certification.
 Some real estate contracts still note the home inspector must be “CABO”, even though CABO is now an archaic term.
 We were originally code certified under the CABO program.
 We are now ICC certified Residential Combination Inspectors, so the answer is "YES", we meet the “CABO” requirement.